 Another aspect of a good candidate experience is transparency.
 Candidates should know where they stand in the application process.
 Otherwise, applicants may feel ignored.

-Candidate experience best practices are broad
+Candidate experience best practices

 Improving a candidate experience also involves every aspect of a recruitment process.
 Some further best practices include the following:

 - Companies should create an attractive web user interface (UI) and use an intelligent job search engine that can bring up a range of jobs that might fit a candidate's search.